spencerkclark/aospy/docs/examples/basics.rst

     def total_precipitation(condensation_rain, convection_rain):
         return condensation_rain + convection_rain

-To hook this function into the aospy framework, we need to connect it to a Var object, as well as define the Var objects it depends on (variables that are natively stored in model output files).
+To hook this function into the aospy framework, we need to connect it to an :py:class:`aospy.Var` object, as well as define the ``Var`` objects it depends on (variables that are natively stored in model output files).

 .. ipython:: python